 Use Beetziki as a dip for pita bread and crudites as on the Epic Mediterranean Mezze Board, or as a base spread on toast, grilled flatbread, or pizza piled with other vibrant vegetables.

-Ingredients You Need for Beet Tzatziki
+What Ingredients You Need for Roasted Beet Dip

 - beets